 Cemetery.
 Check.
 Looking For The Cemetery.

 But that was just the beginning.
-The old cemetery was apparently a short distance from the chapel and I reached it a few minutes after 2.
+The old cemetery was apparently a short distance from the chapel and I reached it a few minutes after.
+It just makes sense.
+A church or chapel always has a cemetery nearby..
 Then again, the unexpected.
 A beautiful and very peaceful area right in the middle of nowhere.
-I had another target on the checklist : Bergerie des Crottes.
+I had another target on the checklist : checklist: Bergerie des Crottes.
 But this time I had to walk on a trail, find my way in the woods.
-You really have to look for it, it’s well hidden in the vegetation after a 20-25 minutes walk 3.
-But after a few trials I reached it and it was a nice surprise.
-It’s always impressive to discover a 1500th century building in the middle of the forest, up the hills.
+You really have to look for it, it’s well hidden in the vegetation after 20-25 minutes walk.
+I read somewhere that it was very easy to find.
+Just walk there, turn right and this and that.
+But my experience was different.
+Bergerie des Crottes is certainly a short walk, and easy one at that, but you should use some sense of direction to get there straight.
+But after a few trials, I reached it and it was a nice surprise.
+It’s always impressive to discover a 1500th-century building in the middle of the forest, up the hills.

 Wait, What About This Old Tree Then?

 Good question, my Dear Watson.
 Actually, that’s the whole point about all these details before.
 The tree was found simply because I took the wrong trail at some point and found myself right in front of it.
 I stop.
 Amazed.
 The size of this tree was just amazing.
 The colors truly awesome.
-So, I stayed there for a little while, humble and immobile, paying my respect to this “old time resident”.
-A true witness of stories.
+I stayed there for a little while, humble and immobile, paying my respect to this “old time resident”.

 What’s In The Bag